James A. Rhodes Airport

 The James A. Rhodes Airport (ICAO: KJRO, FAA LID: JRO) is a publicly owned, public use airport located 5 miles southeast of Jackson in Jackson County, Ohio.

 Most airports share the same code from IATA and the FAA.
 However, Rhodes Airport is assigned JRO by the FAA but not by IATA, who assigned JRO to Kilimanjaro International Airport.

 The airport hosts regular social and community events, like fly-ins.

 History

-The airport was made possible when Ohio Governor James Rhodes passed a bill providing funding for each county in the state to have an airport.
-Land was donated in 1966 for the airport to be built.
-Operations began in 1968.
+The airport was made possible when Governor James Rhodes passed a bill providing funding for each county in Ohio to have an airport.
+The owner of an existing airstrip, E. E. Evans, offered to donate his facility and approximately 58 acre land in early March 1966 with the condition that the new airport be named James A. Rhodes Airport.
+Construction on the airport had begun by late June 1967.
+A construction contractor attempted to obtain an injunction in mid October 1967 to prevent the airport from opening as his costs had exceeded the initial quote.
+It was dedicated on 20 October 1968.
+At the time, it had a 4,000 ft runway, three hangars, eight tie-downs, a fuel tank and an office.
+By the following February, it was being used by the R. J. Reynolds Food Company, the 7-Up Bottling Company, Goodyear Aerospace and Ralston Purina.
+The airport received an additional $50,000 from the state in 1971 for facility improvements.

 The airport's 50-year anniversary was celebrated in 2018.
 The airport was celebrated with a re-dedication in 2019.

 Facilities and aircraft

 The airport has one runway, designated as runway 1/19.
 It measures 5201 x 75 ft (1585 x 23 m) and is paved with asphalt.
 For the 12-month period ending September 20, 2021, the airport had 6,032 airport operations, an average of 116 per week.
 It consisted of 83% general aviation, 12% air taxi, and 5% military.
 For the same time period, 20 aircraft were based at the airport: 18 single-engine airplanes, 1 jet airplane, and 1 helicopter.

 The airport has a fixed-base operator that sells fuel, both avgas and jet fuel.
 Amenities include things such as a pilot lounge, a conference room, and more.
 The airport received over $500,000 in 2014 to upgrade facilities, including its terminal.